 (video of Joey Brink playing Che si può fare)

 Meanwhile in North America, William Gorham Rice, a civil servant from New York, was falling in love with the carillon.
 He wrote 3 books and gave several lectures to argue the societal value of carillons, and it was well-received.
 Carillons were installed all around the United States and Canada.
-In 1922, he helped establish the world's first carillon school: the Royal Carillon School "Jef Denyn" in Mechelen.
-Many early North American carillonneurs were educated there.
+In 1922, with the support of donors including John D. Rockefeller Jr. and future US president Herbert Hoover, Rice helped establish the world's first carillon school: the Royal Carillon School "Jef Denyn" in Mechelen.
+Many early North American carillonists were educated there.

 Women such as Ruth Muzzy Conniston (above) saw professional success in the early North American carillon culture (Credit: Anton Brees Carillon Library)